NathanSalapat/myboardgames/README.md

 Place the block and right click it.
 The schematic places to the north east.(+x,+z)

 For more information please view the topic on the forum. https://forum.minetest.net/viewtopic.php?f=9&t=13209

+This version of the mod has been modified for server use, basically you need to have the myboardgames privilege to place the boards, by default this isn't granted to singleplayer. ~Nathan.S